 You can’t get around a deactivation by creating a new account.
 Accounts are tied to your SSN, and you need your SSN to do the background check.

 A new email address and phone number are not enough to trick the system.
-Even if you somehow create a new account, Instacart will eventually detect the duplicate account and deactivate you again.
+And even if you somehow create a new account, Instacart will eventually detect the duplicate account and deactivate you again.

 How to prevent deactivation: Protect your account